felipebpassos/felipebpassos/README.md

 As a fullstack developer, I work with a wide range of technologies and tools to build and optimize applications and systems.
 My experience includes:

-- **Mobile Development**: Creating robust and responsive mobile apps using React Native.
+- **Mobile**: Creating robust and responsive mobile apps using React Native.
 - **Frontend Web**: Building well-designed, responsive, and functional websites and landing pages with HTML, CSS, and JavaScript, as well as creating dynamic web applications using React and Next.js in cases where SEO is needed.
 - **Backend Development**: Design and development of RESTful APIs with Node.js Express, using both relational and non-relational databases.
 - **DevOps and Cloud Integration**: Implementing solutions with Docker and managing environments on AWS, including S3 for storage and integrating cloud services.